OpenZeppelin/cairo-contracts/docs/Timelock.md

 * **Proposer** - The proposers are in charge of scheduling operations.
 This is a critical role, that should be given to governing entities.
 This could be an account, a multisig, or a DAO.

 * **Executor** - The executors are in charge of executing the operations scheduled by the proposers once the timelock expires.
-Logic dictates that multisig or DAO that are proposers should also be executors in order to guarantee operations that have been scheduled will eventually be executed.
+Logic dictates that multisigs or DAOs that are proposers should also be executors in order to guarantee operations that have been scheduled will eventually be executed.
 However, having additional executors can reduce the cost (the executing transaction does not require validation by the multisig or DAO that proposed it), while ensuring whoever is in charge of execution cannot trigger actions that have not been scheduled by the proposers.
 Alternatively, it is possible to allow any address to execute a proposal once the timelock has expired by granting the executor role to the zero address.

 * **Canceller** - The Canceller role is in charge of cancelling operations.
-The Solidity implementation of Timelock appoints proposers as cancellers as well for backwards compatibility.
+The Solidity implementation of Timelock appoints proposers also as cancellers for backwards compatibility.
 This implementation, nevertheless, does not enforce this approach.

 > **Warning** A live contract without at least one proposer and one executor is locked.
 Make sure these roles are filled by reliable entities before the deployer renounces its administrative rights in favour of the timelock contract itself.
 See the [AccessControl](#./Access.md#accesscontrol) documentation to learn more about role management.